SeeedDocument/Seeed-WiKi/docs/Grove-I2C_Motor_Driver_V1.3.md

 **_step** represents the steps you set to the stepper motor to run.
 You can fill -1024~1024.
 When _step>0, stepper motor runs clockwise, while _step<0, stepper motor runs anticlockwise.
 When _step is 512/-512, the stepper motor will run a complete turn and if _step is 1024/-1024, the stepper motor will run 2 turns.
 The stepper motor will stop automatically after it finishes its steps.

+## Try it in JAVA!

+Check out this tutorial for the [Grove I2C Motor Driver v1.3](https://github.com/oci-pronghorn/FogLight-Grove/blob/master/IICMotorDriver/README.md).
+Its part of the open source framework FogLight where  many of the [Grove Devices](https://github.com/oci-pronghorn/FogLight-Grove) are supported.
+It was designed for IoT applications and provides an integrated web server.

 Resources
 ---------